How to Change the Text Color in Discord

 Then there’s this nifty trick for color-coding texts:

 Lastly, you can also use “`tex to create some pretty colorful messages.
-Try different symbols to make your text appear different:
+Try different symbols to make your text look different:

-There are a lot of Discord Bots available that offer to change certain colors on your server—many of these update the colors of certain roles but not text.
-Based on our research, there aren’t any bots that will make changing the color of your text easier.
+There are a lot of Discord Bots available that offer to change specific colors on your server—many of these update the colors of roles but not text.
+Based on our research, there aren’t any bots that will make changing the color of your text simpler.

 For even more advanced users, Discord also allows you to add embeds and webhooks as messages.
-These can be used to display colored blocks and also support markdown text.
+These get used to display colored blocks and also support markdown text.
 You can see just how this feature works by heading over to Discord Webhook.

 Other Text Customization Options